Wheezy Caching comes with the following cache implementations:

 Wheezy Caching provides integration with:

-It introduces idea of cache dependency that let effectively invalidate dependent cache items.
+It introduces the idea of cache dependency that lets you effectively invalidate dependent cache items.

 All cache implementations and integrations provide the same contract.
 That means caches can be swapped without a need to modify the code.
-However there do exist challenge: some caches are singletons and correctly provide inter-thread synchronization (thread safe), while others require an instance per thread (not thread safe), some sort of pooling is required.
+However there does exist a challenge: some caches are singletons and correctly provide inter-thread synchronization (thread safe), while others require an instance per thread (not thread safe), for which some sort of pooling is required.
 This challenge is transparently resolved.

 from wheezy.core.pooling import EagerPool